-Detroit police look for answers to spate of party shootings
+Detroit police look for answers to party shootings

 Detroit — After a second bloody weekend that saw multiple shooting deaths and injuries, including a 14-year-old boy at a large party, Detroit's police chief vowed to step up enforcement.